statamic/docs/content/collections/tags/collection-next.md

 ---
 title: "Collection:Next"
 description:  Fetches the next entries in order.
-intro: If you're on a single entry page and want to show _next_ entries in order, this is the tag you want.
-It doesn't matter whether the collection is ordered alphabetically, by date, or manually.
+intro: If you're on a single entry page and want to show _next_ entries in order (publish date, alphabetical, or manual), this is the tag you're looking for.
 parameters:
   -
     name: in|collection